mlueft/biui/README.md

 * ListView
 * IconBar(3D-View left side)
 * LayoutManager
+* Tabnavigator
+* Icons
+* Pane:
+    + Mousewheel control:
+  	    mouse wheel scrolls vertically, if content is higher than height else, it scrolls horizontally.
+  	    Mousewheel with modifierkey scrolls horizontally.
+* TabNavigator:
+    + Scroll with mousewheel.
+	   If not all buttons have place on screen, show navigator.
 Bugs:
 * Menuitems are not resized to text length
 * Tool tips are not resized to text length
 * Sometimes the Layoutmanagemant doesn't redraw everything This comes from the DirtyRectangleManager and overlapped widgets doen't redraw
 * Resized flexgrids loses control over splitter and panels.
- * Icons
- * NumberSlider should have properties to enable/disable manual input
 * Icon/Menubar needs control buttons to control out of view content
- * Tabnavigator

 ```python